pierre-rouleau/pel/doc/pel-manual.rst

      Git depot.

 PEL loads only what is needed based on commands executed.
-It implements a 2-step auto-loading mechanism described here:

-- At first the only PEL symbol defined is ``pel-init``: it is activated by `pel-autoloads.el`_ which schedule the auto-loading of `pel.el`_ when the ``pel-init`` command is issued (or when called by your Emacs initialization file.)
+It uses several Emacs Lisp macros to control package detection and package loading with emphasis on delayed execution whenever possible.
+These are all used in the code of `Pel_keys.el`_ which is loaded by the ``pel-init`` command.

+PEL also auto-loads its code as much as possible but does not reply on the package.el autoload cookies to do so because it does not support automatic installation.
+Instead it provides auto-loading declarations inside the `pel_keys.el`_ and inside   loads `pel-autoload.el`_

 - The ``pel-init`` command loads `pel_keys.el`_ explicitly.
-- The `pel_keys.el`_ code
-  loads `pel-autoload.el`_ and then calls ``pel--autoload-init``.
+- The `pel_keys.el`_ code loads `pel-autoload.el`_ and then calls ``pel--autoload-init``.
   That function defines the auto-loading of all ``pel-`` files, the PEL feature which are mostly independent from each other.

 Currently, PEL use its own logic on top of the built-in package library to control the installation of missing package if the corresponding feature is activated via `PEL customization`_ ``pel-use-`` customization variable.
-However, when using `Emacs package-install`_ to install PEL, then all dependencies identified by the `pel-pkg.el`_ file will be installed as well.
-They will be located inside your Emacs load-path but will only be loaded if the corresponding ``pel-use-`` user option is set to **t**.

-Note that this mechanism only works for external packages that are available from an Elpa compatible Emacs package archive site (ELPA_, MELPA_, a local Elpa archive, etc...)
-Some of the packages PEL uses are not hosted on these sites (yet) but on site like EmacsWiki_ and Emacsmirror_.
-For the moment those packages must be installed manually.
-Sites hat are accessible securely are preferred.
+PEL mechanism is similar to what the `use-package library`_ uses but includes logic specific to PEL that is aware of PEL fast-startup mode.

 The list of external packages used by PEL is shown in the `Credits`_ section.